sdw-online/data-contract-driven-pipeline/README.md

 #### Expected outcome

 - The 2-silver-bucket S3 bucket is created
+- Data is NOT loaded into silver S3 bucket (due to data failing to meet contract expectations)
 - Validation fails at silver layer

 This is because we're using the silver sample dataset which contains synthetic errors added by myself to deliberately break the workflow.